mariocesar/boot.py/README.rst

 Install and Use
 ---------------

-Install simple by.
+Install with pip.

 .. code-block:: console

     pip install boot.py

 Create a file and import `boot`.
-For example this, will install a virtual environment, install requirements, and create some files.
+For example this will install a virtual environment, install requirements, and create some files.

 .. code-block:: python